dazacher/README-Generator/README.md

 ### Author

-The author of this project is: Dee Ann Scanniello
+The author of this project is: Dee Ann Scanniell

 ### Title